YisuiTT/Mobius/README.md

       <p>Prompt: A mischievous raccoon sneaks through a pile of cartoonish leaves in a city park...</p>
     </td>
     <td>
-      <p>Prompt: A group of adorable animals, including a talking squirrel, a rabbit in glasses, and a wise owl, gather around a campfire in the forest...</p>
+      <p>Prompt: A group of adorable animals, including a talking squirrel, a rabbit in glasses, and a wise owl,...</p>
     </td>
     <td>
       <p>Prompt: A young wizard in a colorful purple robe waves a wand, creating sparkling cartoonish magic...</p>